 I approach legal questions like a judge, not an advocate: I ask what the law is, not what I want the law to be.
 That mindset led me to graduate first in my class from the University of Michigan Law School.

 Finally, I bring my life experience to every case.
 Before I went to law school at age 33, I started and ran CyberX, Minneapolis’s first internet cafe, on the corner of Lake and Lyndale in Uptown, Minneapolis.
 Also before I went to law school, I entered recovery through a 12-step program, and I have been sober for over 15 years.
-I have been married for 10 years, and my wife and I have an nine-year-old daughter.

 We have terrific judges in Hennepin County.
 Help me become one of them.